suncoast-devs/handbook/assignments/iteration-js.md

 ## Instructions

-1. Fork [this repository](https://github.com/suncoast-devs/js-iteration) to your own account.
+1. Fork [this repository](https://github.com/suncoast-devs/ts-iteration) to your own account.
 2. Change into your projects directory:
-3. Clone your repository: `hub clone js-iteration`
+3. Clone your repository: `hub clone ts-iteration`
-4. Change into your project's directory: `cd js-iteration`
+4. Change into your project's directory: `cd ts-iteration`
 5. Install the dependencies: `npm install`
 6. Open in your editor: `code .`
 7. Start the test runner: `npm test`
-8. In VS Code, open the file: `src/functions.js` and work on functions until tests pass.
+8. In VS Code, open the file: `src/functions.ts` and work on functions until tests pass.
 9. Commit and push your work to GitHub.

 ## Explorer Mode